melaniebalaz/language/README.md

 After each statement there needs to be a newline.
 The value of whatever is the last statement of a program/function is returned<br>
-Variables can only be assigned once, operations on this variable (such as appending values to a list) always return a new datacontainer, which needs to be saved.
+Variables can only be assigned once, at.balaz.lang.operations on this variable (such as appending values to a list) always return a new datacontainer, which needs to be saved.

 **Comments** <br>